junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "That's true," Cas comments reasonably.

 "Cas, not helping!"
-Dean gives him a glance with a shaking head.
+Dean throws him a glance with a shaking head.

-"And he did kill Metatron," Sam says.
+"And he did kill Metatron," Sam says unhelpfully.

 "Also not helping!"
 Dean raises his voice unhappily.
 "He killed Kevin!"

 "Ah, that," Crowley says.

 "Yes, *that*!"
-Dean emphasizes.
+Dean presses.

 "I can fix it," Crowley says easily.

 "How?
 He's gone!"

-"And since when does the Winchesters think death is definite or permanent?
+"And since when does the Winchesters believe death is definite or permanent?
 You think resurrection only applies to you?"
 Crowley sneers.

 Dean changes a look with Sam and Cas, then back to Crowley.
 "Prove it!"

-"Uh-huh, nice try, Squirrel," Crowley sits up from his collapsing position, looking more at ease now.
+"Uh-huh, nice try, Squirrel."
+Crowley sits up from his collapsing position, looking more at ease now.
 "Here's the deal, I bring Kevin back, you let me walk out of here, a free man.
 Do we have a deal?"

 Dean considers, then turns back to Cas.
 "Can you do that?
 Bring Kevin back?
 Do we really need him?"